pik-piam/GDPuc/README.md

     factors”](https://johanneskoch94.github.io/GDPuc/articles/source.html))

--   print out information on the conversion process and/or return the conversion factors used (see [“Geting information on the conversion process”](https://johanneskoch94.github.io/GDPuc/articles/verbose.html))
+-   print out information on the conversion process and/or return the conversion factors used (see [“Getting information on the conversion process”](https://johanneskoch94.github.io/GDPuc/articles/verbose.html))

 -   handle missing conversion factors (see [“Handling missing conversion